Deshaun Watson, Patrick Mahomes loom over Bills' quarterback chase

 The Buffalo Bills have two potentially franchise-altering decisions to make in the coming weeks.

-If the Bills trade up for one of those quarterbacks, or manage to have one fall to No. 12, their pick will be judged against the others in the group who might have been available.
-That choice will eventually become a large part of the evaluation of Beane, who is entering his first draft as Bills general manager after being hired last May.
+If the Bills trade up for one of those quarterbacks, or if one falls to No. 12, their pick will be judged against the others in the group who might have been available.
+That choice will eventually become a large part of the evaluation by Beane, who is entering his first draft as Bills general manager after being hired last May.

 But for the organization as a whole, there is more to the story.